Saturday, August 16, 2025

 Praise and Prayers

-Hymn #18, “The Love Of God
+Hymn #18, “The Love of God

 Prayers: